Research of Daniele Salvati

 Audio and Acoustic Signal Processing

 Audio and acoustic signal processing involves the study, modeling, and manipulation of audio and acoustic signals.
-This field includes recording and playback, data compression, filtering, enhancement, and recognition.
-Key tasks in audio and acoustic signal processing are:
+The field includes recording and playback, data compression, filtering, signal enhancement, and recognition.
+Key topics in audio and acoustic signal processing include:

 - Audio modeling, coding, and transmission